fchmainy/k8s-trainings-101/README.md

 # K8S 101 Challenge

-This is a series of exercices and hands on in order to get into Kubernetes and start working on NGINX Ingress Controller.
+This is a series of hands-on exercices that will help you get into Kubernetes and start working on NGINX Ingress Controller.

 ## Capture the Flag
 Of course, if there is a challenge, there will be a winner (I did not mention anything about a price though)!
-Please go create a user account on [Capture the K8S Flag](http://ctfd.f5demolab.org) and start playing.
+Please go and create a user account on [Capture the K8S Flag](http://ctfd.f5demolab.org) and start playing.

-But we will never leave you alone:
+Don't worry, you are not alone:
 - cheat-sheet: https://github.com/fchmainy/k8s-trainings-101/raw/main/doc/k8s-101-cheatsheet.pdf
 - flow diagram: https://github.com/fchmainy/k8s-trainings-101/raw/main/doc/tshoot%20k8s%20pod%20deployment.pdf

-For every lab you will find a series of questions that will give you coins.
-You can ask for hints in exchange of some coins.
+For every lab you will find a series of questions that will reward you with points for the correct answer.
+You can ask for hints, but this will cost you points!

-Table of content:
+Table of Contents:

-    Lab0 - Getting familiar with Docker Engine and build your first application Lab1 - Getting familiar with yrou k8S Cluster
+    Lab0 - Get familiar with Docker Engine and build your first application Lab1 - Get familiar with your k8S Cluster
     Lab2 - Deploy your first application
-    Lab3 - Make application accessible from outside Lab4 - Publish your application with Ingress Optional Lab5 - Deploy a new version of the app and manage versioning with Ingress Optional Lab6 - East-West or Microservice-to-Microservice traffic
+    Lab3 - Make your application accessible from the outside Lab4 - Publish your application with Ingress Optional Lab5 - Deploy a new version of the app and manage versioning with Ingress Optional Lab6 - East-West or Microservice-to-Microservice traffic